GuilhermeBalog/minesweeper/README.md

 ### Finishing the game

-The game is finshed when the player loses openning a bomb or wins when all the non-bomb cells are opened
+The game is finished when the player loses opening a bomb or wins when all the non-bomb cells are opened

 ```js
 checkWin: function () {